Carol Davila University of Medicine and Pharmacy: History

 Carol Davila was a prestigious Romanian physician of Italian ancestry.
 He studied medicine at the University of Paris, graduating in February 1853.
 In March 1853, he arrived in Romania.
 He was the organiser of the military medical service for the Romanian Army and of the country's public health system.

-In 1857, Davila, in collaboration with Nicolae Crețulescu, founded the university, at which time it was known under the name of the National School of Medicine and Pharmacy.
+In 1857, Davila, in collaboration with Nicolae Kretzulescu, founded the university, at which time it was known under the name of the National School of Medicine and Pharmacy.
 In the same year, the foundation stone of the University Palace in Bucharest was laid.
 It was due to Carol Davila's many activities that several scientific associations appeared in Romania: the Medical Society (1857), the Red Cross Society (1876), and the Natural Sciences Society (1876).
 With his assistance, two medical journals entered print: the Medical Register (1862) and the Medical Gazette (1865).

 On 12 November 1869, it was established the Faculty of Medicine of Bucharest, incorporated in the University of Bucharest.
 The first doctoral degrees were granted in 1873, and the doctoral degree became the de facto graduation in 1888.

 The Nobel Prize in Physiology or Medicine was awarded to George Emil Palade, described as "the most influential cell biologist ever", who had studied at the University of Carol Davila and later served as a Professor and Head of the Department of Human Biology and Physiology.

 The School of Pharmacy was founded in 1889 as part of the Faculty of Medicine.
 In 1923, it was separated and it became the Faculty of Pharmacy.

 The Faculty of Pharmacy of Carol Davila University is the place where insulin was isolated for the first time by Nicolae Paulescu in 1921, leading to a controversy in the awarding of the 1923 Nobel Prize in physiology or medicine.

 In 1948, the Faculties of Medicine and Pharmacy were separated from the University of Bucharest, and incorporated as the Institute of Medicine and Pharmacy.
 In the same year, the postgraduate Clinical Dentistry Institute was incorporated into the Institute of Medicine and Pharmacy as the Faculty of Dentistry.

 In 1991, the Institute of Medicine and Pharmacy changed its name to the Carol Davila University of Medicine and Pharmacy.